NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - A letter detailing any current and previous funding.

-- The applicant’s and mentor’s current biosketch or curriculum vitae.
+- The applicant’s and mentor’s current biographical sketch (biosketch) or CV.

 PROJECT EXAMPLES AND RECOMMENDED TOPIC AREAS

-Clinically relevant applications with a focus on treatment of substance use disorders and the dissemination of research findings or facilitation of adoption of evidence-based practices in clinical settings are encouraged.
-To this end, awardees are to develop and execute a plan designed to increase their own clinical knowledge of the management of SUD, especially OUD.
-They will then design and complete a project aimed at improving the dissemination and/or adoption of existing SUD treatment research findings.
+Clinically relevant applications with a focus on treatment of SUDs and the dissemination of research findings of evidence-based practices into clinical settings.
+To this end, awardees will develop and execute a plan designed to increase their own clinical knowledge of the management of SUD, especially OUD.
+They will then design and complete a project aimed at the dissemination of existing SUD treatment research findings.

 Examples of appropriate activities and projects include but are not limited to:

-- Developing materials that could be used for quality improvement or integration of an evidence-based approach or process, in the management of SUD, including OUD, in a medical setting and conducting activities for quality improvement or adoption.
+- Develop materials that could be used for quality improvement or integration of an evidence-based approach or process in the management of SUD in a medical setting and conduct activities for quality improvement.

-- Analysis of de-identified data from completed clinical trials such as those found on the NIDA Data Share website (https://datashare.nida.nih.gov/) to inform dissemination or implementation efforts; to characterize availability of data on substance use or practice patterns; identify gaps in the provision of evidence-based practices; and/or identify needs for dissemination or implementation.
+- Analyze de-identified data from completed clinical trials such as those found on the NIDA Data Share website to inform dissemination efforts; characterize the availability of data on substance use or practice patterns; identify gaps in the provision of evidence-based practices; and identify needs for dissemination.

 Please see here for a list of previous awardees and their projects